 Through education and advocacy, the Network seeks to provide opportunities for individuals to improve the quality of their lives, give back to the community through meaningful roles, and to change the perceptions of mental health.

-We are the only peer-operated mental health organization that offers Peer Support Specialist certification!
-Our 80-hour curriculum, developed with the support of the International Association of Peer Supporters, will prepare you for a career in Peer Support work.
-At the end, you'll also be qualified to take the IC&RC Certification Exam from the Colorado Providers Association (COPA).
+We are the only peer-operated mental health organization that offers Peer Support Specialist training!
+Our 80-hour curriculum, developed with the support of the International Association of Peer Supporters, meets all Colorado Core Competencies.
+We also are an approved training if you plan to take the IC&RC Certification Exam through the Colorado Providers Association.